Taylor Swift’s Top 10 Songs For Healing

 These are simply my opinions and my interpretations of her music.
 Which is the great thing about art, right?
 You can turn it into whatever you want it to be.

-My intention here is to combine my background as a psychotherapist with my love for Taylor Swift’s music and extract the overarching therapeutic themes, lyrics that resonate and give us hope, and powerful insights to help us heal.
+My intention here is to combine my experience as a therapist with my love for Taylor Swift’s music and extract the healing themes.

 Please, note: these songs are NOT ranked from first to last; I decided to list them chronologically with each album.